-Now that you’ve said your vows, it might be time to move past the credit card that’s been by your side all through your single years.
+If you’ve said your vows or joined your finances with your partner, it might be time to move past the credit card that’s been by your side all through your single years.
 And even if you keep that card, it pays to consider adding cards that give couples the chance to earn big.

 Whether you’re combining your finances or keeping them separate, you can still meld your rewards, says Jason Steele, a credit card and award travel expert at The Points Guy who teams up with his wife on rewards.